benedictnd/3n7testing/memory-bank/activeContext.md

 - Toast notifications provide feedback for user actions
 - The Button component supports multiple variants, sizes, and loading states
 - The About page features animations, responsive design, and interactive elements
-- Team member profiles include optimized images with loading placeholders
+- Team member profiles include centered profile pictures with proper scaling for focus on faces
+- The "More About 3&7" section uses a responsive grid layout with four key categories

 ## Next Steps
 1. Implement comprehensive form system with validation